ILoveHubGit/versiontracker/README.md

     java -jar versiontracker.jar migrate

 ## Releases
+### Version 0.1.4

+- Added optional query parameter "keepVersions" also to Add SubNodes
+- Added a logo

 ### Version 0.1.3

 - Changed get-links query to be able to show links with multiple nodes